-- You Can’t Change What You Can’t Measure: There is a reason body builders and fitness pros keep a detailed record of their meals and workouts.
-It all comes down to the fact that you can’t change or improve what you can’t measure and you can’t duplicate success if you don’t know what is causing it.
-Keeping track of your food, exercise, and health info will help you get realistic measures of your food intake and health changes so that you can find the specifics that work best for you and repeat them.
+- You’ll Know What Needs to Change: There’s a reason bodybuilders and fitness pros keep a detailed record of their meals and workouts.
+It all comes down to the fact that you can’t change or improve what you don’t measure, and you can’t duplicate success if you don’t know what’s working.
+Using a tracker to take your food, exercise, and current health info into account will help you get realistic measures of what works best for you and your family, so you can continue the right habits and ditch the wrong ones.

-- Keep From Falling Into A Rut: Journaling will help you notice when foods or lifestyle factors lead to you getting off track or binging.
-Maybe that handful of chocolate chips leads to binges or lack of sleep makes you more likely to cheat.
+- It’ll Keep You From Falling Into a Rut: Journaling will help you notice when foods or lifestyle factors cause you to fall astray on your health plan.
+Maybe a handful of chocolate chips leads to food binges, or a lack of sleep encourages poor food choices the next day.
 If you know this ahead of time, you can prioritize certain lifestyle choices to keep you on track.
 Bonus: Aside from not falling into a rut, it might even help with your weight loss goals!

-- Easier to Stay On Track: Even if you are just journaling in a notebook by your bed, writing things down provides a layer of accountability and a reason to stay on track.
-If you really want to stay accountable, keep a journal in a public place so that you are also accountable to others and you’ll get encouragement and support along the way.
+- You’ll Stay Accountable: Even if you’re health journaling just a few key things every day, writing things down gives you a solid reason to stay on track.
+If you really want to stay accountable, keep a journal in a public place so that others can encourage and support you along the way.

-- See How Lifestyle Factors Affect Food Intake and Vice Versa: Diet plays a tremendous role in overall health, sleep, skin condition, and bowel habits.
-Similarly, lifestyle factors like sleep, stress, hormones, and exercise play a tremendous role in how much and what type of food our bodies want to consume.
-Tracking all of this will help you see which diet and lifestyle changes are the most important to make other health changes easier.
+- You’ll See How Lifestyle and Diet Factors Intermingle: Diet plays a tremendous role in the quality of your sleep, skin, and bowel habits.
+Similarly, lifestyle factors like stress, hormones, and exercise play a tremendous role in how much and what type of food your body craves.
+Tracking both diet and lifestyle choices will help you see which changes are the most important for YOU to make, to become your healthiest self yet.